ZONESTAR3D/Upgrade-kit-guide/Auto_Repeat_Printing/readme.md

 ## Automatic Repeat Printing Module User Manual
 ### !!ATTENTION!!
 **Before using Automatic Repeat Printing feature, please confirm that the prints is easy to be removed from the printing platform while the hotbed is cooled.
-For details, please refer to [Special Notes](#7)**
+For details, please refer to [!!Important Notice!!](#7)**

 ### 1. Brief introduction
 **Sometimes we hope to use the 3D printer to make some plastic parts in small quantities (dozens or hundreds).
 In this case, we need a device to automatically remove the 3D prints on the hot bed and print this part repeatedly, so that the 3D printer can realize unattended automatic repeated production.  [**Automatic Repeat Printing Module**][selllink] is upgrade kit for Z9 to meet this requirement.**